Julius, Duke of Brunswick-Lüneburg: Life

 Born at the princely court in Wolfenbüttel, Julius was the youngest surviving son of the warlike Duke Henry V of Brunswick-Lüneburg (1489–1568) and his consort Maria (1496–1541), daughter of the Swabian count Henry of Württemberg.
 His father, a devout Catholic, had significantly enlarged the territories of his Principality of Wolfenbüttel in the Hildesheim Diocesan Feud, but soon after entered a fierce conflict with the Schmalkaldic League which brought him close to the loss of his principality, until the Protestant forces were finally defeated in the 1547 Battle of Mühlberg.

 As a younger son, Julius was expected to pursue a clerical career.
 He studied at the universities of Cologne and Leuven.
 He set out on a Grand Tour through France in 1550 and began to build up a personal collection of books, the basis of the later Herzog August Library in Wolfenbüttel.
 At the instigation of his father, Julius was appointed Prince-Bishop of Minden, by the cathedral chapter on 23 April 1553, succeeding Franz von Waldeck.
 He never received papal confirmation, however, and resigned after only a year.

 In 1552 Julius' father Duke Henry V had joined a princely alliance against the not less warlike Hohenzollern margrave Albert Alcibiades of Brandenburg-Kulmbach.
 During the Second Margrave War, both sides met in the 1553 Battle of Sievershausen, where both Julius' elder brothers were killed in action.
 Suddenly, he became heir to the principality – for the distress of his father, who noted his feeble constitution and his sympathies for French culture and the Protestant faith.

-Julius avoided an open conclict and temporarily withdrew to his residence at Hessen Castle.
-As all plans to exclude him from the line of succession had failed, he succeeded as ruling Prince of Brunswick-Wolfenbüttel upon his father's death in 1568.
-He moved to Wolfenbüttel Castle.
+Julius avoided an open conflict and temporarily withdrew to his residence at Hessen Castle.

+This all came to a head at Easter 1558, when Julius refused to attend Catholic mass.
+This meant a final break with his father.
+He was able to avoid arrest by fleeing.

+There was also the fact that his father had remarried in 1556 to the Polish princess Sophia Jagiellon, and actively working towards passing over Julius as heir in favor of any potential sons Henry might father with his new wife.
+With this in mind Julius fearing for his life had fled.

+The marriage would however turn out to be childless.